What are Quick Assets?

 Higher the quick ratio more favorable it is for the Company as it shows the Company has more liquid assets than the current liabilities.
 A ratio of 1 indicates the Company has just sufficient assets to meet the current liabilities whereas the ratio of less than 1 indicates the Company may face liquidity concerns in near term.

 The quick asset is the amount of assets on the Companies balance sheet which can be converted into cash quickly without any major losses.
 Companies try to maintain an appropriate amount of liquid assets considering the nature of their businesses and volatility in the sector.
 Quick asset ratio or the acid test ratio is significant for the Company to remain liquid and solvent.
 Analysts and business managers maintain and monitor the ratio so they can meet the Company’s obligations and provide rethe turn to shareholders/investors.

 Quick Assets Video

 This has been a guide to what are Quick Assets.
-Here we provide its formula, list of items included, calculation with practical examples.
+Here we provide its formula to calculate quick assets along with examples and list of items included.
 We also discuss how Quick Assets Ratio is used by Financial Analysts.
 You may learn more about Basics of Accounting from the following articles –